zeeyado/quran-ebook/README.md

 ## Reader Compatibility

-These are standard EPUB3 files and should work in any compliant e-reader.
+Standard EPUB3 files — should work in any compliant e-reader.
 If you encounter issues with a specific reader or device, please [open an issue](../../issues) or [start a discussion](../../discussions).

 **Recommended: [KOReader](https://koreader.rocks/)** — open-source, excellent Arabic rendering.
 Available on Android, Kobo, Kindle (jailbroken), PocketBook, and Linux.
-This is used for testing.

 ### KOReader Settings

+> **Tip:** When updating to a new release of the same variant (e.g. `quran_hafs_kfgqpc_inline_ar.epub`), overwrite the old file with the same filename — settings, highlights, and reading position are preserved because KOReader stores them separately.
+Do not delete the book from within KOReader first, as that removes this data.
+This should apply to most other e-reader programs as well.

 **Footnote popups** (for the bilingual EPUB):